Become a Co-op Employer

 - Students work full-time, 32-40 hours per week, in paid positions for six months while they are not taking classes.
 Some students accept unpaid co-ops where they work part-time, 20 hours per week.

 - Job descriptions will be reviewed and approved by the employer relations team.
 Once approved an employer account will be created in SCDConline (system to manage the co-op process).
-A Co-op Coordinator will be assigned to your company.
+A co-op advisor will be assigned to your company.

-- You will receive your log in information from your Co-op Coordinator.
+- You will receive your log in information from your co-op advisor.
 Once log in information is received, you can post your position in SCDConline.

 Basic Program Requirements

 Students are expected to gain practical experience in their field of study and should have a mentor and/or supervisor who has expertise in the same or similar field.